Uche-Kazi/Alx_DjangoLearnLab/django-models/LibraryProject/README.md

-Library Project Configuration
+Intermediate Library Project Folder
-This LibraryProject directory is the main configuration package for the Django project.
-It contains essential project-wide settings and URL routing.
+This LibraryProject directory acts as an intermediate container within the django-models project root.
+It holds the main Django project configuration (the inner LibraryProject package) and the custom applications, such as relationship_app.

+This specific nesting is based on a successful project structure for the "Implementing Advanced Model Relationships in Django" task.

 Contents
-settings.py: Defines all Django project settings, including database configuration, installed applications, middleware, and static files.

-urls.py: Manages the main URL routing for the entire Django project.

-wsgi.py: Entry point for WSGI-compatible web servers to serve your project.

-asgi.py: Entry point for ASGI-compatible web servers (e.g., for websockets).

-__init__.py: Marks this directory as a Python package.

-Important Notes
-Modifications to project-wide behavior or adding new apps should often involve changes within settings.py.

-App-specific URLs can be included from this urls.py file.
+LibraryProject/: The inner Django project package containing settings.py, urls.py, etc., and now also containing the relationship_app.

+(Other potential app folders like bookshelf/, templates/ if copied from previous tasks)

+Structure Context
+This folder is part of the following path within the repository:
+Alx_DjangoLearnLab/django-models/LibraryProject/